 6. Internet of things platforms: Oracle

 Oracle's IoT cloud platform provides analytics from IoT applications enabling automated notifications to connected devices.
-Oracle offers device virtualisation, high speed messaging and endpoint management with big data analysis for real-time IoT data.
+Oracle offers device virtualisation, high speed messaging and endpoint management with big data analysis for

 Cost: Wearable devices $0.40 per month for 100,000 minimum devices, consumer devices $0.80 per month for 50,000 minimum devices, telematic devices $2 per month for 20,000 minimum devices and commercial/industrial devices $3 per month for 10,000 minimum devices.

 7. Internet of things platforms: General Electric's Predix